- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “I have a secret treasure.
 No one knows about it, so you can’t tell anyone!
 Especially grandmother!”

-She slipped a soft box from her pocket; a peculiar design decorated the cover.
+She slipped a soft box from her pocket, a peculiar design decorating the cover.
 Before I really got a chance to study it closely she popped open the top and a shining straight diamond glowed from inside.
 I reached my hand out to touch the piece of jewelry but she immediately closed the lid.

 “Hey—“